godara17/bhavcopy/README.md

-# This project is about fetching equity bhai copy data from bse and enables search results on the web page using cherrypy
+# This project is about fetching equity bhav copy data from bse and enables search results on the web page using cherrypy

 How to Use it?
 clone the repo